Don't tout investment services to EU clients, watchdog warns banks in Britain | Business

 Don't tout investment services to EU clients, watchdog warns banks in Britain

-ESMA said a bank outside the bloc that promoted its investment services in the EU could be deemed as a service provided at the own exclusive initiative of the customer, regardless of any contractual clause or disclaimer.
-Provision of investment services in the EU without proper authorisation "exposes service providers to the risk of administrative or criminal proceedings", it added.
+ESMA said a bank outside the bloc that promoted its investment services in the EU did not meet this definition of exclusivity, and that provision of investment services in the EU without proper authorisation "exposes service providers to the risk of administrative or criminal proceedings."
+ESMA said touting for business in the EU could include press releases, internet advertising, brochures, phone calls or face-to-face meetings with a client or potential EU client.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)